Esperanto

 | arbo | tree | A tall plant with a trunk and branches |

-| domo | house | A structure where people live |
+| arko | arch | A curved structure |

 | aŭto | car | A vehicle used for transportation on roads |

-About Esperanto
+About

 Esperanto was created by Polish ophthalmologist L. L. Zamenhof in 1887 as an international auxiliary language.
 It features a completely regular grammar with no exceptions, an agglutinative word-building system, and vocabulary drawn mainly from Romance and Germanic languages.
 With an estimated 100,000 to 2 million speakers worldwide, Esperanto is the most successful constructed language in history.
 It has a rich literature, music scene, and annual World Congress.